Hippocampus: Stress

 The hippocampus contains high levels of glucocorticoid receptors, which make it more vulnerable to long-term stress than most other brain areas.
 There is evidence that humans having experienced severe, long-lasting traumatic stress show atrophy of the hippocampus more than of other parts of the brain.
 These effects show up in post-traumatic stress disorder, and they may contribute to the hippocampal atrophy reported in schizophrenia and severe depression.
-Anterior hippocampal volume in children is positively correlated with parental family income and this correlation is thought to be mediated by income related stress.
-A recent study has also revealed atrophy as a result of depression, but this can be stopped with anti-depressants even if they are not effective in relieving other symptoms.
+Anterior hippocampal volume in children is positively correlated with parental family income and this correlation is thought to be mediated by income-related stress.
+A study has revealed atrophy as a result of depression, but this can be stopped with anti-depressants even if they are not effective in relieving other symptoms.

 Chronic stress resulting in elevated levels of glucocorticoids, notably of cortisol, is seen to be a cause of neuronal atrophy in the hippocampus.
 This atrophy results in a smaller hippocampal volume which is also seen in Cushing's syndrome.
 The higher levels of cortisol in Cushing's syndrome is usually the result of medications taken for other conditions.
 Neuronal loss also occurs as a result of impaired neurogenesis.
 Another factor that contributes to a smaller hippocampal volume is that of dendritic retraction where dendrites are shortened in length and reduced in number, in response to increased glucocorticoids.
 This dendritic retraction is reversible.
 After treatment with medication to reduce cortisol in Cushing's syndrome, the hippocampal volume is seen to be restored by as much as 10%.
 This change is seen to be due to the reforming of the dendrites.
 This dendritic restoration can also happen when stress is removed.
 There is, however, evidence derived mainly from studies using rats that stress occurring shortly after birth can affect hippocampal function in ways that persist throughout life.

 Sex-specific responses to stress have also been demonstrated in the rat to have an effect on the hippocampus.
 Chronic stress in the male rat showed dendritic retraction and cell loss in the CA3 region but this was not shown in the female.
 This was thought to be due to neuroprotective ovarian hormones.
 In rats, DNA damage increases in the hippocampus under conditions of stress.